pmiguelpinto90/ShiftDisplay/README.md

   `led`: is a variable of type ShiftDisplay.

   `time`: is the time in milliseconds for the value to be shown on the display;
+  has to be >= 10;
   optional; if not defined, the value is shown for a single iteration;
-  exact time running will be an aproximation.
+  exact time showing will be an aproximation.

 * __print()__
   * led.print(time, value)